rfwlab/rfw/docs/articles/index.md

 # Introduction

 rfw is a reactive framework written in Go and compiled to WebAssembly.
-It focuses on a direct binding model between state and the DOM, avoiding virtual DOM diffing and embracing an event‑driven architecture.
+It focuses on a direct binding model between state and the DOM.
+A tiny routine called **Selective DOM Patching** avoids building a virtual tree and reconciles updates in place, while an event‑driven architecture keeps components responsive.
 The project is experimental and aims to provide a pleasant way to build web interfaces with Go.

 ## What is rfw?